-- Innovation.
+• Innovation.
 We foster an innovative, fast-paced engineering culture, since our founding over 10 years ago.
 We have consistently developed and delivered cutting-edge capabilities for our users.
 Our team of PhDs, data scientists and big data engineers first focused on disrupting competitive intelligence across desktop, then added cross-platform capabilities across mobile web and apps, and has since evolved the platform so it integrates into user workflows, with use case-specific products.
-We release products quickly and constantly refine and improve upon our leading platform. - Scalability.
+We release products quickly and constantly refine and improve upon our leading platform.

+- Scalability.
 Our data is load-balanced across two Amazon Web Services regions, and each instance is able to auto-scale to accommodate the full usage of our platform at any time.
-This processing power allows us to analyze the billions of digital signals that come through our platform daily and analyze them to provide real-time insights to our users - · Reliability.
+This processing power allows us to analyze the billions of digital signals that come through our platform daily and analyze them to provide real-time insights to our users. - Reliability.
 We fully synchronize data across all regions and employ automatic failover and recovery to ensure that users do not lose their data. - Security.
-We have a dedicated data security team that employs the leading data security solutions and technologies to keep our operation and digital assets secured at the highest standards.
-We encrypt all traffic and use authentication services to keep our platform secure.
-In addition to our first-party platform, Similarweb's API integrates with customers' existing workflows so that they can build their own custom outputs and analyses using our data.
+Our Chief Information Security Officer, or CISO, oversees the information security team and drives the implementation of a comprehensive cybersecurity strategy and advanced technologies to safeguard the organization's operations and digital assets.
+All data, whether at rest or in transit, is encrypted utilizing commercial-grade tools and industry-standard algorithms.
+Similarweb employs the Cloud Security Posture Management platform to continuously monitor cloud assets, identify potential vulnerabilities, and deploy emergency patches as required.
+Furthermore, the platform performs ongoing risk assessments across cloud environments and external-facing assets to ensure robust security measures are maintained.
+In addition, Similarweb's API integrates seamlessly and securely with customers' existing workflows, enabling the generation of customized outputs and analyses leveraging our data.